Teddy Bear Hamster Facts For Kids (2023 Fun Facts)

 Hamsters are not the toughest creatures around.
 They are susceptible to a host of diseases.
 Wet Tail Disease is a condition that affects these hamsters.
 It causes bacteria to grow in the intestines, causing diarrhea and appetite loss.
 You should take a sick hamster to a good veterinarian for treatment.

 Are they in danger of extinction?

-If we do not check harmful activities like destroying their habitat, Teddy Bear Hamsters will be in danger of becoming extinct.
+If we do not check harmful activities like destroying their habitat, Teddy Bear Hamster will come in danger of becoming extinct.
 Humans clear away extensive forest lands for settlements and constructions.
 This destroys their natural habitat and sources of food.